Cub Scout popcorn sales don't just raise money for your pack. They also give your Scout opportunities to practice important life skills.

 Selling Cub Scout popcorn is a great way for a pack to earn money for its activities while teaching the boys that we earn our own way.
-Now, I know some people don’t like to sell popcorn for many different reasons.
-But your son can practice some valuable skills during your pack’s popcorn sale.
+Now, I know some people don't like to sell popcorn for a variety of reasons.
+But your son can practice some valuable skills during your pack's popcorn sale.

 1. Goal Setting Skills – Grant's goal this year is $7,000.
 Where did he get that number?
 I have no clue.
 Why did he set such a high goal?
 I don't know that either.
 The most he's ever sold in a year is about $1,500.

 Grant won't sell $7,000, but so far, he's sold over $3,100–double his previous record.
 He's doing that because HE set the goal and HE wants to work toward it.

 Most packs usually give prizes to kids depending on how much Cub Scout popcorn they sell.
 The prize your child wants can be their goal.
 Just make sure that it is something that they pick out by themselves.